Widening the Circle: Dance of Racial Reconciliation

 Like many churches, the Christian Reformed Church (CRC) of North America, struggles to be a fully inclusive church.
-Although historically it is a church made up of Dutch immigrants, today it strives to have a new identity: to be a welcoming church for all who love God.
+Although historically it is a church made up of Dutch immigrants, today it strives to have a new identity: to be a welcoming church for anyone who loves God.
 As the CRC connect with their surrounding communities, they are also finding that there are opportunities for outreach, and that racism poses a stumbling block to engaging those communities.

 In addition, the Christian Reformed denomination committed itself to becoming an anti-racist, multi-cultural church.